 As if the prospect of gathering all the necessary documentation and writing a report that includes the items required isn’t daunting enough, there is also the task of determining precisely what activities, failures and the like can be eligible for SR&ED.
 Because everyday activities and routine actions might not seem like they meet the parameters set by the SR&ED program, many businesses miss out on taking advantage of generous tax benefits.
 An SR&ED consultant possesses the expertise and experience necessary to be aware of the kinds of actions that meet the parameters of the tax benefits.

 3. Changing the Perception of Failure

-Indeed, a company does not have to partner with a SR&ED consultant to take advantage of the program’s benefits.
-Doing so, though, not only sets up the business to have larger payouts, but it also enables the focus to remain on running the business successfully.
+Indeed, a company does not have to partner with an SR&ED consultant to take advantage of the program’s benefits.
+Doing so, though, not only sets up the business to have larger payouts, but also enables the focus to remain on running the business successfully.

 Easly works with a select group of consultants across Canada, so let us know if you need help finding one that fits your needs.